Quantum Circuit AutoEncoder: Method

-Note that the decoders in the reconstruction process are the conjugate transpose of the encoders.
-Therefore, we only consider the encoding process for convenience.
-We apply $\Pi := \Vc(\tht) \circ \Ec \circ \Uc(\tht)$ on a product state $\MaxMixedState \ot \MaxEntangledState$, the reason to use maximally mixed state and maximally entangled state is explained in the Prop. \ref{perfect_compress_recovery_theorem}.
-The resulting state is on the composite system $B' C_2$ and defined $C_2$ as the ``trash" system.
-Considering the reconstruction scheme, we act decoders on $\Fc\ot\id$, which assumes that the channel $\Pi_{C_1 C_2}$ is the identity channel.
-So we maximize the fidelity of $\MaxEntangledState_{C_1}$ and $\MaxEntangledState_{C_2}$.
-Moreover, we propose a condition to compress a quantum channel faithfully; see Prop. \ref{perfect_compress_recovery_theorem} for more.
+In the \VQAname, the decoders in the decoding process is set to be the conjugate transpose of the encoders, i.e., $\Uc_d = \Uc_e^\dagger$ and $\Vc_d = \Vc_e^\dagger$.
+Therefore, we could only consider the encoding process and omit the subscript in encoders and decoders for convenience.
+As shown in Fig.~\ref{fig:QCAE-frame}, the channel $\Pi := \Vc(\tht) \circ \Ec \circ \Uc(\tht)$ is applied on the product state $\MaxMixedState \ot \MaxEntangledState$, where $\MaxMixedState$ is the maximally mixed state and $\MaxEntangledState$ is the maximally entangled state.
+The reason for using this initial state is under the consideration of the construction of the loss function, which will be explained in Sec.~\ref{subsection: lossfunction} and Prop.~\ref{perfect_compress_recovery_theorem}.
+The resulting state is on the composite system $B' C_2$ where the subsystem $C_2$ is defined as the ``trash" system.
+Considering utilizing the decoding scheme as the validation, the decoders are applied on $\Fc\ot\id$, which is under the assumption that the channel $\Pi_{C_1 C_2}$ is the identity channel.
+As a sequence, the goal of \VQAname~ is to maximize the fidelity of $\MaxEntangledState_{C_1}$ and $\MaxEntangledState_{C_2}$.
+Moreover, we propose a condition to compress a quantum channel faithfully; see Prop.~\ref{perfect_compress_recovery_theorem} for more.
 Then, we use the classical optimizer to optimize the control parameters.
-Check Alg. \ref{alg: VQCC_frame} and Fig. \ref{fig:QCAE-digram} for details.
+The hardware-efficient ansatz \cite{kandala2017hardware} is used as ansatzes in our variational algorithm.
+Check Alg.~\ref{alg: VQCC_frame} and Fig.~\ref{fig:QCAE-digram} for more details of \VQAname.
+(Note: the systems $C_1$ contains two isomorphic registers, can be written as $C_1 C_1'$, and by the same token $C_2$ can be written as $C_2 C_2'$, The quantum channel $\Pi$ is only applied on the systems $A'C_1$, and we omit $C_1'$ and $C_2'$ for convenient.)